yacineMahdid/artificial-intelligence-and-machine-learning/AI Search Algorithm in Java/README.md

 **IMAGE**

-For more information I would highly suggest the slides from the CS188 Intro to AI [2] from [UC Berkeley](https://www.berkeley.edu/)
+For more information I would highly suggest the slides from the CS188 Intro to AI **[2]** from [UC Berkeley](https://www.berkeley.edu/)

 ## Uninformed Search Algorithms
+Uninformed search algorithm are simple algorithm that build and parse a search tree to go from one start node to a goal node.
+They are called uninformed because they do not make use of an heuristic function that tells them how well the move they are taking is.
+They blindly follow their algorithm until they hit the goal node, get stuck (for some) or run out of time.

+All images in this section are taken from this deck of slides **[3]** from CS188 at UC Berkeley.
 ### Breadth First Search (BFS)
+**IMAGE**

 ### Depth First Search (DFS)
+**IMAGE**

 ### Iterative Deepening Search (IDS)
+**IMAGE**

 ## Informed Search Algorithms
+Informed search algorithm are a family of algorithm that builds upon the uninformed ones.
+The difference between the two is that this family makes use of various way of defining how good a move will be.
+They can make use of heuristic functions tailored for a specific task that will tell them how well a move is compared to another one.
+They can also have costs associated to making a move which can be used differently by different algorithm.

+All images in this section are taken from this deck of slides **[4]** from CS188 at UC Berkeley

 ### Greedy Search (GDS)